Investors Trust (IT) offers a lump sum product, called the Access Portfolio Bond, to global investors.

 If you want to invest as an expat or high-net-worth individual, you can email me (firstname.lastname@example.org) or use these contact options.

 Advisors and introducers who want to distribute Investors Trust globally can also reach out to me.

 Table of Contents

-Investors Trust are a firm based out of Puerto Rico, Malaysia and Cayman Islands, with service officers in the United States and Latin America.
+Investors Trust is an investment provider based out of Puerto Rico, Malaysia and Cayman Islands, with service officers in the United States and Latin America.

 They have been in the market since the early 1990s and have about $2 billion assets under management (AUM).

 They have both local and expert clients globally, with a big reach in Latin America and the Asia Pacific in particular.